iscc/iscc-specs/docs/specification.md

 ## Definitions

-GMT
+Base Metadata
+:	Minimal information about the content identified by an ISCC that must be provided when registering an ISCC.

+Digital Media Object
+:	A file on a computer or more generically blob of raw data bytes that encodes one ore multiple GMTs in a specific media.

+Generic Media Type
-:	Generic Media Type: A basic digital content type such as UTF-8 encoded plain text or raw pixel data.
+:	A basic digital content type such as UTF-8 encoded plain text or raw pixel data.

 ISCC
 :	International Standard Content Code